IT Security

 • Simulation exercises to test response.

 Threat: A compromised supplier can introduce malware or leak data.
+Malicious updates or vulnerabilities in vendor software may allow attackers to bypass security measures undetected.

 Prevention: